raviraa/related-files/README.md

 # Atom Rails Related Files package

-## Note
-I've stopped using atom and don't have time to update code for this package.
-PR always welcome.
+*I've stopped using atom and don't have time to update code for this package.
+PR always welcome.*

 Atom plugin to quickly find and open files realted files in project using `shift-cmd-e`.